John Clements <firstname.lastname@example.org>

 (λ ([arg ExprC]) (subst sym (interp arg) body))

-Note that a cast is very different from a simple annotation, like the or the types for lambda arguments, because it actually inserts a dynamic check.
+Note that a cast is very different from a simple annotation, like the or the types for lambda arguments or the ann form, because simply assumes that you’re right at compile-time, and inserts a dynamic check.
 Rather than trying to nudge TR toward seeing that the code type-checks, you’re simply inserting a dynamic check to force it to that type.

 To give an extreme example, this code type-checks just fine: